50 Makeup Tips You Have To Know

 13. Apply In A Triangular Fashion For Better Blending.

-Though it’s a common practice to apply bronzer with a fluffy brush on the hollow of your cheeks, it is a better idea to draw two inverted triangles on your cheeks with a bronzer.
+Though it’s a common practice to apply bronzer with a fluffy brush on the hollow of your cheeks, it is a better idea to draw two inverted triangles on your cheeks with a bronzer if you want to achieve cool-toned contouring.
 Blend it out, and you will have the perfectly done bronzer that will give you perfectly chiseled features.
+On the topic of bronzers, Marin comments, “Bronzers should be placed where the sun would hit the face, so the forehead, temples, middle of the cheeks (vertically) and optionally on the nose and chin.
+A great hack to bring the face together is to use your bronzer as eyeshadow in your crease.”

 14. DIY Bronzer.